zuhairabs/Scalable-Walkability-Analysis-of-Melbourne/README.md

 # Scalable Walkability Analysis of Melbourne
-Repository for my final semester computing project at the University of Melbourne, under the supervision of Dr. Richard Sinnott.
+Repository for my computing project at the University of Mumbai.

 ## Purpose
  'Walkability Index' of a suburb measures how 'walkable' a given neighborhood is, in terms of road connectivity, population density, and land use mix.